mcoto004CR/nginx-custom-image/README.md

-# Create a custom nginx-custom-image
+# Create a custom nginx image
 ## How to build a custom nginx for a static web site

 ### Install docker on Ubuntu 19.04